+90 554 128 90 95 [email protected]

 Fluid Analysis

-Viscosity, specific gravity, pH, temperature and particle size directly determine the choice.
+Viscosity, specific gravity, pH, temperature, and particle size directly determine selection.
+Manufacturer-approved elastomer required above 104°C.

 Material Compatibility